Al Otaibi (Otaibah) العتيبي

 His Excellency Yousef Al-Otaiba is the Ambassador of the

 to the United States of America (USA).
 He holds what is one of the most important

 diplomatic posts of the Emirates.
 He became Ambassador in July 2008.
 He has played critical roles in the development of cooperation

 between the USA and UAE in security policy, economic policy, and also

 Before becoming Ambassador, Al Otaiba served for eight years as the Director of

-His Highness General Sheikh Mohamed bin Zayed Al Nahyan.
+HRH General Sheikh Mohamed bin Zayed Al Nahyan

 Yousef Al-Otaiba obtained a degree in international relations